 We welcome visits from parents and children at any time of the year.
 Please ring or call to make an appointment for a visit to the school, when we will be very pleased to show you around and answer any questions.

 The school is part of a co-ordinated scheme for admissions in Derbyshire.
-From 14th November 2016, parents of children who were born between 1 September 2012 and 31 August 2013 are invited to make an application to the LA, expressing their preference for primary schools.
-This can either be done on line at www.derbyshire.gov.uk/admissions, via email to firstname.lastname@example.org or alternatively by telephone requesting an application form on 01629 537479.
+Applications can be made through www.derbyshire.gov.uk/admissions, via email to email@example.com or alternatively by telephone on 01629 537479.

-Applications must be submitted or returned by 15th January 2017.
 Priority will continue to be given to children who live in the normal area served by the school and/or have brothers and sisters attending the school.
-Parents will be informed of their child's allocated school place on 18th April 2017 and the schools will then be informed of their prospective numbers.
+Parents will be informed of their child's allocated school place on 16th April 2021 and the schools will then be informed of their prospective numbers.

 Long Row Primary School will follow the Derbyshire County Council’s coordinated admission scheme for primary schools.
 The coordinated scheme covers pupils starting school in Reception Class and for in-year admissions.
 A copy of the scheme and the admissions criteria is available in the Derbyshire County Council’s “How to apply for a place at Primary School” publication.
 The criteria states: